jfrancr/figdice/README.md

 The phar file's stub registers an **autoload** function for the classes in the **\figdice** namespace.
 Notice that, if you already have an old-style **__autoload** function, you must register it with [spl_autoload_register](http://php.net/manual/en/function.spl-autoload-register.php) before importing the phar.

-Your will also need to download and include a [PSR-3 Logger implementation](https://github.com/php-fig/log).

 ## 3. Zip

 Download the latest Figdice zip file to the location of your choice and extract the archive.
-Then you have two options.
-In both, your will also need to download and include a [PSR-3 Logger implementation](https://github.com/php-fig/log).

-### 3.1 Manual includes

-In the your source files where you need to use FigDice features, include the necessary files:

-    require_once '/path/to/figdice/View.php';
-    require_once '/path/to/figdice/Feed.php';
-    require_once '/path/to/figdice/Filter.php';

-at the minimum.
-Notice that some Exceptions and helper classes might need *require* despite you don't use them explicitly in your code.

-### 3.2 Autoload

-Simply *require_once* the **autoload.php** file at the root of the FigDice folder.
+Then simply *require_once* the **autoload.php** file at the root of the FigDice folder.